hansalemaos/a_pandas_ex_plode_tool/README.md

-## Library to handle any nested iterable (list, tuple, dict, json, etc.) in Pandas - no matter how deep it is nested!
+## Library to handle any nested iterable (list, tuple, dict, json, etc.) in Pandas - no matter how deeply it is nested!

 ## Update: